-At our virtual 2020 General Assembly the following key decisions were made:
+At our virtual 2020 General Assembly, the following key decisions were made:

-- Two board members were elected: Rubina Ahmed (Stroke Association, UK) and Hariklia Proios (Hellenic Stroke Organisation)
+- Two board members were elected: Rubina Ahmed (Stroke Association, UK) and Hariklia Proios (Hellenic Alliance/Action for Stroke)

 - The Articles of Association were amended

 - SAFE's 2020 budget was approved

 Finally, we were also said a fond goodbye to Jon Barrick after six years on the SAFE board and welcomed Hariklia Proios as our new President at the General Assembly in November.
 Dr Proios is an Associate Professor of Neurocognitive Disorders and Rehabilitation Department of Educational and Social Policy at the University of Macedonia in Thessaloniki Greece.
 She has a particular interest in aphasia and communications after stroke.
-She is also the Vice Chair of the Hellenic Stroke Organisation.
+She is also the Vice Chair of the Hellenic Alliance/Action for Stroke.